mariosotil/river-framework/README.md

 ## Demo

-Demos as Eclipse projects of stand-alone Java programs are in this GitHub [repo](https://github.com/mariosotil/river-framework-demo).
+Demos as Maven projects for Eclipse, of stand-alone Java programs are in this GitHub [repo](https://github.com/mariosotil/river-framework-demo).

 ## Download